zeroxilo/STB_Plasmoid/Readme.md

 ~~The mod is based on Frankin's Universe, and has used plenty FU related content, so you need to subscribe to FU first.~~<br>
 ~~Meanwhile, it also has built in compatibility with FU BYOs ship, and contains race specific tech and racial traits just like other FU races.~~<br>
 This is the **standalone** version, so no requirements!<br>
-There is support for [Racial Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2622273194) though, so If you want's to spice things up a bit, here it is.
+There is support for [Racial Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2622273194) though, so If you want's to spice things up a bit, there it is.

-And, yeah, That's all about this race.
-Nothing else lol. (really light but took me a long time to made, as an outsider using unfamiliar tools)
+And, yeah, That's all about this mod.
+Nothing else lol. (really light but took me a long time to made, as an outsider using unfamiliar tools)<br>
+Planning on content expantion, aiming at somewhat similar to [Neki](https://steamcommunity.com/sharedfiles/filedetails/?id=2611501999&searchtext=neki) mod. -- SGK2 [^1]

-[No you DON'T. You only took 2 days, that is NOT a lot.]: #
+[No you DON'T. You only took 2 days, that is NOT a lot, comparing to those gigantic projects...
+Not that I have ever done any! :D]: #

 ### Q&A